For advice on who to talk to, call

 - In relation to road traffic accidents - the most common type of claim - our clients include pedestrians, passengers, drivers, cyclists and bus passengers.
 We have pursued claims against a range of defendants including private individuals and the Motor Insurers' Bureau.

 - We have a flexible approach to funding claims.
 We act for many clients under conditional fee ('no win no fee') agreements, under which solicitors will not generally receive payment of their fees if a claim doesn't succeed.
 However, under these agreements solicitors are entitled to charge a success fee to clients who win their cases (a percentage of the solicitors' fees, capped at 25% of compensation obtained for pain and suffering and for financial losses up to the date of any trial).
-However, our team is currently able to offer zero success fees in new personal injury and clinical negligence cases we take on under conditional fee agreements.

 Action against Medical Accidents